invenia/blog/_posts/JuliaLangFeatures.md

 ### Trait Type
 This is the type that is used to make having the particular trait.

-In this exanmplem we will consider a trait that highlights the properties of a type for statistical modeling.
+In this exanmple we will consider a trait that highlights the properties of a type for statistical modeling.
 Like MLJ's Sci-type, or StatsModel's schema.

 ```julia